Surfshark VPN Review 2025: Is It Worth the Money?

 *User reviews are not verified

-Based on 3 reviews in 1 language 1.0
+Based on 6 reviews in 3 languages 2.3

 You can trust the Community!
 Companies can't ask us to delete or change user reviews.